-- You may submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or through the Internet. - You may send a timely written notice that you are revoking your proxy to our Secretary at 1455 Adams Drive, Suite 2050, Menlo Park, CA 94025.
-To be timely, a written notice revoking your proxy must be received by June 16, 2020. - You may vote during the Annual Meeting, which will be hosted via the Internet.
+- You may submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or through the Internet.

+- You may send a timely written notice that you are revoking your proxy to our Secretary at 1455 Adams Drive, Suite 2050, Menlo Park, CA 94025.
+To be timely, a written notice revoking your proxy must be received by June 16, 2021, prior to the closing of polls for the Annual Meeting. - You may vote during the Annual Meeting, which will be hosted via the Internet.